bcgov/CONN-CCBC-portal/docs/CCBC-Disaster-Recovery-&-Cloning.md

             matchLabels:
               postgres-operator.crunchydata.com/instance-set: instance1

 we will expect 5 Instance pods to be created.
 Each of these Pods will have the standard postgres-operator.crunchydata.com/instance-set: instance1 Label set, so each Pod will be properly counted when determining the maxSkew.
-Since we have 3 nodes with a maxSkew of 1 and we’ve set whenUnsatisfiable to DoNotSchedule, we should see 2 Pods on 2 of the nodes and 1 Pod on the remaining Node, thus ensuring our Pods are distributed as evenly as possible.
+Since we have 3 nodes with a maxSkew of 1 and we"ve set whenUnsatisfiable to DoNotSchedule, we should see 2 Pods on 2 of the nodes and 1 Pod on the remaining Node, thus ensuring our Pods are distributed as evenly as possible.

-pgBackRest Repo Pod Spread Constraints
+### pgBackRest Repo Pod Spread Constraints

-We can also set topology spread constraints on our cluster’s pgBackRest repo host pod.
+We can also set topology spread constraints on our cluster"s pgBackRest repo host pod.
 While we normally will only have a single pod per cluster, we could use a more generic label to add a preference that repo host Pods from different clusters are distributed among our Nodes.
 For example, by setting our matchLabel value to postgres-operator.crunchydata.com/pgbackrest: "" and our whenUnsatisfiable value to ScheduleAnyway, we will allow our repo host Pods to be scheduled no matter what Nodes may be available, but attempt to minimize skew as much as possible.

       repoHost:
         topologySpreadConstraints: